Step 7: Analyse results

 - Share – Share your saved reports with colleagues, management groups, or customers directly from the system.
 You can read more about Share here.

 - Export – Download your report to different formats.
 Read more about Export.

-- Filter – Filter your result on different time periods, for example a certain month, week or 5 day period.
+- Filter – Filter your result based on different time periods, for example, a certain month, week or 5-day period.
 You can also view the different series you have created, or remove existing filters from this menu.

 - Show hidden: Click here to view the questions you have chosen to hide in your report.

 - Presentation – Click this to enter a presentation mode of your survey results in presentation mode, in your browser.
 This is a great way to display the results immediately, without having to export any data!

 - Settings – Different settings for how the results appear in your report.
 Read more about Settings.

 When viewing the result of a question

 When you look at the outcome of a question, you will always see the different options the respondent had to provide an answer and the number of answers in absolute numbers and percentages.
 The total number of answers for the entire question will also appear below the last option.

 A graph is created automatically, based on your question.
 You can very easily change the graph by clicking the arrows that appear on each side of the graph as you hover over it.

 The gear symbol allows you to edit the appearance of questions and graphs, such as to change graph types and colors or add text and charts to display the results of this specific question over time.